mkattus/Getting-and-Cleaning-Data-Assignment/CodeBook.md

 ## Variables

-**In order to avoid excessively long names, variable are named according to the following conventions.
-Paired with this information, I consider the variable names to be descriptive.**
+### Identification Variables

+#### SubjectID

+Each of the 30 volunteers was issues a study ID number (1-30) captured in the data by variable 'subjectID'.

+#### Activity

+Indicates the activity the subject was doing when measurement was taken.
+They are:

+*LAYING
+*SITTING
+*STANDING
+*WALKING
+*WALKING_DOWNSTAIRS
+*WALKING_UPSTAIRS

+### Measurement Variables

 The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
 These time domain signals (prefix 't' to denote time) were captured at a constant rate of 50 Hz.
 Then they were filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise.
 Similarly, the acceleration signal was then separated into body and gravity acceleration signals (tBodyAcc-XYZ and tGravityAcc-XYZ) using another low pass Butterworth filter with a corner frequency of 0.3 Hz.

 Subsequently, the body linear acceleration and angular velocity were derived in time to obtain Jerk signals (tBodyAccJerk-XYZ and tBodyGyroJerk-XYZ).
 Also the magnitude of these three-dimensional signals were calculated using the Euclidean norm (tBodyAccMag, tGravityAccMag, tBodyAccJerkMag, tBodyGyroMag, tBodyGyroJerkMag).

 Finally a Fast Fourier Transform (FFT) was applied to some of these signals producing fBodyAcc-XYZ, fBodyAccJerk-XYZ, fBodyGyro-XYZ, fBodyAccJerkMag, fBodyGyroMag, fBodyGyroJerkMag.
 (Note the 'f' to indicate frequency domain signals).

+In order to provide **descriptive names** while avoiding excessivley long names, the following naming convention was adopted:

+* 't' indicates time domain signal. 'f' indicates frequency domain signal
+* 'body' indicates measurement on subject, 'gravity' indicates signal caused by gravity (acceleration only)
+* 'gyro' indicates signal collected from gyroscope, 'acc' indicates signal collected from accelerometer
+* 'jerk' indicates jerk signals
+* 'mag' indicates magnitude calculated using the Euclidean norm
+* 'X','Y','Z' indicates direction

 These signals were used to estimate variables of the feature vector for each pattern:
 '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.

 tBodyAcc-XYZ
 tGravityAcc-XYZ
 tBodyAccJerk-XYZ
 tBodyGyro-XYZ
 tBodyGyroJerk-XYZ
 tBodyAccMag
 tGravityAccMag
 tBodyAccJerkMag
 tBodyGyroMag
 tBodyGyroJerkMag
 fBodyAcc-XYZ
 fBodyAccJerk-XYZ
 fBodyGyro-XYZ
 fBodyAccMag
 fBodyAccJerkMag
 fBodyGyroMag
 fBodyGyroJerkMag

 The set of variables that were estimated from these signals are:

 mean(): Mean value
 std(): Standard deviation
-mad(): Median absolute deviation max(): Largest value in array min(): Smallest value in array sma(): Signal magnitude area energy(): Energy measure.
-Sum of the squares divided by the number of values. iqr(): Interquartile range entropy(): Signal entropy arCoeff(): Autorregresion coefficients with Burg order equal to 4 correlation(): correlation coefficient between two signals maxInds(): index of the frequency component with largest magnitude meanFreq(): Weighted average of the frequency components to obtain a mean frequency skewness(): skewness of the frequency domain signal kurtosis(): kurtosis of the frequency domain signal bandsEnergy(): Energy of a frequency interval within the 64 bins of the FFT of each window. angle(): Angle between to vectors.
+meanFreq(): Weighted average of the frequency components to obtain a mean frequency
+angle(): Angle between to vectors.

 Additional vectors obtained by averaging the signals in a signal window sample.
 These are used on the angle() variable: